istevens/stam_confirmation_bias/article.rst

 were told whether their numbers fit the actual rule.
-Although the actual rule was "any ascending sequence", subjects would often come up with rules specific to the initial triplet (eg. "numbers increasing by two") and would often only pick triplets which confirmed their rule, never triplets which would disconfirm it.
-As we will learn later, improper selection of evidence is one tendency contributing to confidence bias.
+Although the actual rule was "any ascending sequence", subjects would often come up with rules specific to the initial triplet (eg. "numbers increasing by two") and would often only pick triplets which confirmed their rule, never triplets which would show it to be wrong.
+As we will learn later, improper selection of evidence is one tendency which contributes to confirmation bias.

 Since Wason's experiment, many studies have shown that not only do we hold systematic biases, they are robust to corrective measures.[LARRICK2004]_ We as individuals are largely unaware of our own confirmation bias.
 Worse, although our reasoning about information is sometimes subject to bias, supporting existing beliefs, we rationally apply that information to our own state of the world.
-Ignorant to our own bias, further reasoning based on our beliefs is tainted.
+Ignorant to our own bias, further reasoning with our beliefs is tainted.
 While our bias-influenced reasoning may be internally coherent, it results in sub-optimal decisions.
-Because we are unaware we are applying a biased view of the world yet feel we are being rational, we can become overconfident in our beliefs, and further reinforce our bias.
+As we are unaware we are holding a biased view of the world yet feel we are being rational, we can become over-confident in our beliefs, and further reinforce our bias.
 [JONES2000]_ [RABIN1999]_